DailySAT/dailysat-node-api/README.md

 ## 📝 Endpoint Docs:

-To explore the different endpoints and their intended use cases, please navigate to the route `/api-docs`.
+To explore the different endpoints and their intended use cases, please navigate to the route `/api-docs` from the api endpoint.

 [Database ER Diagram](https://drive.google.com/file/d/1Y9Yu9_crEV4aN3SZ9a_vSYKdIGGY7dxm/preview)